This is my full review of the 2017 TaylorMade M2 iron, a Golf Digest Hot List gold medal winner.

 Now that this model is a couple of years old, there are two places where you can get it at a great discount.

 Rating: 9.5/10 (a must-try!)

-Best suited for: High-handicappers or anybody who want a very forgiving iron that’s easy to hit, hits long, high and straight.
+Best suited for: High-handicappers or anybody who want a very forgiving iron that’s easy to hit and goes long, high and straight.

 TaylorMade 2017 M2 Iron

 - Extremely long, with a high launch and low spin

 - Exceptional forgiveness means mis-hits don't lose much distance and hold a decent line

 - Easy for amateurs to hit from all different types of lies